Configuration

 In AWS, use Secrets Manager

-In production, sensitive values (database URL, API keys, Cognito IDs) come from AWS Secrets Manager and are injected into ECS task definitions.
+In production, sensitive values (database URL, API keys, Cognito IDs) should come from AWS Secrets Manager via VEGA_SECRETS_ARN.
 Never commit real credentials to version control.